Szymon Rudnicki

-He lectured at the Institute of History of the University of Warsaw, in 1973-1987 he was its deputy director.
+He lectured at the Institute of History of the University of Warsaw, from 1973 to 1987, he was its deputy director.
 In November 1996 he received a degree of professor.
 Rudnicki focuses mostly on the ideology and activities of Polish interwar right-wing movements.
-He also focuses on the Jewish question in Poland and the Polish-Jewish relations in interwar Poland.
+He also focuses on the Jewish question in Poland and Polish-Jewish relations in interwar Poland.
 His book Żydzi w parlamencie II Rzeczypospolitej (Jews in the Parliament of the Second Republic), published in 2003, won the KLIO Prize (Nagroda KLIO) in 2004 for the best scientific monography.
 Rudnicki is also a member of the Jewish Historical Institute (Żydowski Instytut Historyczny), where he co-edited their bulletin as the Kwartalnik Historii Żydów (Jewish History Quarterly).

-In 2008 he was awarded the Jan Karski and Pola Nireńska Award by the YIVO Institute for Jewish Research for his achievements in the area of contemporary Polish political history and the history of Polish Jews.
+In 2008 he was awarded the Jan Karski and Pola Nireńska Award by the YIVO Institute for Jewish Research for his achievements in the areas of contemporary Polish political history and the history of Polish Jews.